 Pushing a top-down approach.

-A bottom-up “pull” approach, where leaders support and nurture innovation, helps the whole organization see the successes that innovation can produce and makes more people want to contribute.
+A bottom-up “pull” approach, where leaders support and encourage innovation, helps the whole organization see the successes that innovation can produce and makes more people want to contribute.

 Forcing structure and hierarchy.

 Innovative companies know they need the color-outside-the-lines creatives, along with the by-the-book executors.
 Establish a healthy partnership between the “creative types” and the realists who get the job done.
 And recognize that to get the workers you need, you may need to redefine your talent portfolio to leverage gig economy workers and other freelancers.